 It is not unusual for a brokerage firm to represent both sellers and buyers.
 If the buyer wishes to see a property the broker has listed for a seller, the broker may become the agent of both seller and buyer—called a dual agent.

 There's a problem with representing both the seller and the buyer, however: a dual agent cannot maintain the same level of loyalty and confidentiality to either.
-The rule of "caveat emptor" will not apply, and the listing broker will make disclosures of known facts about the property to the buyer.
+The rule of "caveat emptor" will not apply, and the listing broker will need to make disclosures of known facts about the property to the buyer.

 To ensure that the special relationship of the dual agency is explained to both parties, the New York legislature passed a strict broker-relationship disclosure law.
 The dual agent is legally required to give a disclosure form to both parties and to obtain their consent to the relationship.